Selecting sites for nuclear power plants involves key issues such as:

 An excellent and detailed outline of the cooling options is available at: Cooling Power Plants | Power Plant Water Use for Cooling – World Nuclear Association

 Where inland rivers or lakes need to be protected from heat gain, evaporative mechanical and natural draft cooling towers are used.
-There use however requires a continued supply of makeup water to replace that lost to evaporation and “blowdown”.
+Their use requires a continued supply of makeup water to replace that lost to evaporation and “blowdown”.

-To address these water demand future reactors at inland sites will increasingly use “hybrid” systems which rely upon fresh water when supplies are plentiful and air cooling when water resources are under strain.
+To address these water demand future reactors at inland sites will increasingly use “hybrid” systems which require about 70% less fresh water when supplies are available.
+They can be engineered to use air cooling when water resources are under strain.
 An excellent reference describing this process is available at ASME: Economic design of hybrid wet-dry cooling systems – Energy-Tech Magazine: Heat Exchangers

-New sites will need to be located close by the grid or will require regional grid expansion to be taken into account.
-This will include in most cases new switchyards and transformers in addition to the transmissions lines.
+The economic advantage of nuclear energy is that new sites can be be located close by the grid and will reduce grid expansion to local adjustments.
+This will include in most cases new switchyards and transformers in addition to short transmission connections.

 A very detailed discussion of the challenges being faced by countries integrating different forms of energy generation onto their grids can be found at: Electricity Transmission Grids – World Nuclear Association